Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: General properties of fermionic entanglement negativity

 where in the first and fourth lines we use the second condition (\ref{eq:mono3_norm}) and the first condition (\ref{eq:mono1_norm}).
 This completes the proof of (\ref{eq:mono4_1}) and (\ref{eq:mono4_logN}).
 The condition (\ref{eq:mono4_2}) is also satisfied, because trace norm is a convex function due to the triangle inequality $ \norm{A}+\norm{B}\geq \norm{A+B}$, and we have

 $\blacksquare$

+In Appendix~\ref{sec:bosonic_transpose}, we use the relation between the bosonic partial transpose~\cite{Eisler2015} and the fermionic partial transpose (\ref{eq:fermion_pt}) to show that the A, B, and D properties also hold for the bosonic partial transpose of density matrices in fermionic systems and explain why C does not hold.

-\emph{Note for bosonic partial transpose--} LOCC operations can be used to prepare separable states with zero negativity.
-There also exists a set of inseparable states which has zero negativity, but since they are inseparable they cannot be prepared using solely LOCC operations.
-This phenomenon is known as bound entanglement~\cite{Horodecki1998} and suggests that there are other natural restricted classes of operations besides LOCC.
-Combining both classes of operators leads to a general class of positive partial transpose preserving operations (PPT-operations) which have the property that they map the set of positive partial transpose states into itself.
+\emph{Note for bosonic partial transpose--} In general, LOCC operations can be used to prepare separable states with zero negativity.
+There also exists a set of inseparable states which have zero negativity, but since they are inseparable they cannot be prepared using solely LOCC operations.
+This phenomenon is known as bound entanglement~\cite{Horodecki1998} and suggests that there are other natural restricted classes of operations aside from LOCC.
+Combining both classes of operators leads to a general class of positive partial transpose preserving operations (PPT operations) which have the property that they map the set of positive partial transpose states into itself.
 In bosonic partial transpose, the monotonicity under PPT-operations has been shown in Refs.~\cite{Vidal2002,Plenio2005}.